ribokit/ribokit.github.io/repos/map2d.md

 MaP2D analysis generates 2D datasets similar to mutate-and-map (M2) using high-dose MaP sequencing data analyzed by ShapeMapper.

 <hr/>
-## Installation
+## Installation &amp; Documentation

 **MaP2D** can be downloaded for non-commercial use at the [**RMDB**](https://rmdb.stanford.edu/tools/).
 Commercial users, please [**contact us**](https://rmdb.stanford.edu/help/about/#contact).

-Instructions for installing MaP2D and analyzing MaP data are provided in the README.md file in the package.
+Instructions for installing **MaP2D** and analyzing MaP data are provided in the README.md file in the package.
 The package also includes example high-dose MaP sequencing data.

 <hr/>
 ## License